 While I won’t preach against makeup (duh, I’m a makeup artist), there are ways to go about using makeup the right way.

-Products labeled this way don’t block your pores, unlike most other products that are filled with oils and silicone.
+Products labeled this way don’t clog your pores, unlike most other products that are filled with bad oils and silicone.

 b.
 Never make the mistake of not wiping off your makeup at the end of the day, especially before sleeping.

 Sleeping with makeup on won’t give your skin that breathing space it needs while you’re asleep, and therefore, encourage bacterial growth and eventual skin breakouts.